-Chilly weather shouldn’t keep you from getting outside, but when you’re camping in the cold, you need a sleeping bag that will keep you from freezing.
+Chilly weather shouldn’t keep you from getting outside, but when you’re camping in the cold, you need Best Womens 0 Degree Sleeping Bag that will keep you from freezing.
 A 0-degree sleeping bag is an excellent choice for camping in a variety of seasons, but how do you choose the right one to warm you up?

 We took vital performance factors into account to evaluate the best sleeping bags, like warmth-to-weight ratio, temperature rating, construction, and other features.

 We’ve collectively spent years camping and using sleeping bags, and all of that knowledge went into testing.
 As long as the bag is still available for sale, it’s a contender for this list.

 Here at Camping Tools, we’ve sorted through a variety of options to help you choose the best 0-degree sleeping bag to keep you cozy on your cold adventures.

 The Marmot Never Summer 0 Sleeping Bag has a water repellent nylon shell surrounding water repellent 650-fill-power down insulation to keep you warm when the temperature drops, even if moisture accumulates in your tent.

 The Never Summer is a mummy-shaped bag to keep the heat close to your body, yet it has a roomier anatomical foot box that doesn’t constrict your feet while still keeping your toes toasty.

 A pocket in the footbox is explicitly designed to hold a hand or foot warmer packet if you need an extra boost of warmth.